What is a Watt?

 Why do we call it a watt?

-All of the credit for the watt naming convention goes to the extensive research of the 19th century scientist James Watt.
-A fairly big name in his day, James is best remembered for his major contributions to the invention of the steam engine.
-Through his research, James worked to develop a different unit of measurement for ‘power’ to describe the remarkable power of the steam engine: horsepower.
-Watt coined the term ‘horsepower’ to measure mechanical power and to help explain the impact of his inventions in more easily understood terms.
-He calculated that one mill horse (an animal familiar to the people at that time) could move approximately 33,000 pounds of weight the distance of one foot per minute.
-This assumption of 33,000 foot-pounds per minute became the basis of measuring an item’s power in terms of ‘horsepower.’
-Watt’s horsepower was adopted immediately and has withstood the test of time.
-In fact, even today we use horsepower to rate all manner of locomotive, automobile engines, and other machinery, and even your vacuum cleaner.
+All of the credit for the watt’s name goes to the extensive research of the 19th century scientist James Watt.
+James is best remembered for his major contributions to the invention of the steam engine.
+Through his research, James worked to develop a different unit of measurement to describe the remarkable force of the steam engine, and ended up also coining the term ‘horsepower’ to measure mechanical power and to help explain the impact of his inventions in more easily understood terms.

 - A ‘kilowatt’ is a unit of power equal to 1,000 watts